-Listen to Heath discuss Beyond Trans and how scholars can (and should) shape public policy on our Imagine Otherwise podcast
+Listen to Heath discuss Beyond Trans and how scholars can (and should) shape public policy on the Imagine Otherwise podcast

 Beyond Trans pushes the conversation on gender identity to its limits: questioning the need for gender categories in the first place.
 Whether on birth certificates or college admissions applications or on bathroom doors, why do we need to mark people and places with sex categories?
 Do they serve a real purpose or are these places and forms just mechanisms of exclusion?